Extension Pesticide Applicator Training Series #2: Pest Management Practices

-Safe and effective use of pesticides requires knowledge of chemical behavior and interaction with the ecosystem.
-Properties of the pesticide being used, such as leachability, solubility, soil bonding, and toxicity to non-target species, partially determine the risk level.
-Site specific information, such as irrigation or rainfall, crop residues, tillage, and other cultural practices is needed to select the most appropriate pesticides.
+Safe and effective use of pesticides requires understanding their chemical characteristics and interaction with the ecosystem.
+Properties of the pesticide being used, such as leachability, solubility, soil bonding, formulation, means of distribution, and toxicity to non-target species, determine the risk level.
+Site-specific information, such as irrigation or rainfall, crop residues, tillage, and other cultural practices, may also be helpful in selecting the most appropriate pesticides.

-Using the same pesticide (or active ingredient) repeatedly or exclusively will cause pests to develop resistance, making the chemical less effective or even useless over time.
-Strategies to avoid developing resistance include limiting pesticide use, choosing products from different chemical classes or with different modes of action, and applying mixtures (pre-packaged or tank mixes).
-The chemical class or mode of action may occasionally be found on the label or Material Safety Data Sheets (MSDS).
-County Extension agents or pesticide dealers can help you locate this information.
+Using the same active ingredient repeatedly, regardless of the product name, will cause pests to develop resistance, making the chemical less effective or even useless over time.
+Strategies to avoid resistance include limiting pesticide use and choosing products from different chemical classes or with different modes of action.
+The chemical class or mode of action can be found on the product label or Material Safety Data Sheet (MSDS).
+County Cooperative Extension Service agents or pesticide dealers can help you locate this information.